encukou/abi3/PEP.rst

 Compiling with ``Py_LIMITED_API`` defined is *not* a guarantee that your code conforms to the limited API or the stable ABI.
-It only covers definitions, but an API also includes other issues, such as expected semantics.
+``Py_LIMITED_API`` only covers definitions, but an API also includes other issues, such as expected semantics.

 Examples of issues that ``Py_LIMITED_API`` does not guard against are:

 * Calling a function with invalid arguments
-* An function that started accepting ``NULL`` values for an argument in Python 3.9 will fail if ``NULL`` is passed to it under Python 3.8.
+* A function that started accepting ``NULL`` values for an argument. in Python 3.9 will fail if ``NULL`` is passed to it under Python 3.8.
   Only testing with 3.8 (or lower versions) will uncover this issue.
 * Some structs include a few fields that are part of the stable ABI and other fields that aren't.
   ``Py_LIMITED_API`` does not filter out such “private” fields.
-* Using something that is not documented as part of the stable ABI, but exposed even with ``Py_LIMITED_API`` defined.
+* Code that uses something that is not documented as part of the stable ABI, but exposed even with ``Py_LIMITED_API`` defined, may break in the future.
   Despite the team's best efforts, such issues may happen.

 Backwards Compatibility
 =======================

-Backwards compatibility is one honking great idea.
+Backwards compatibility is one honking great idea!

 This PEP aims at full compatibility with the existing stable ABI and limited API, but defines them terms more explicitly.